millerlp/Rmagneto/README.md

 Modified for use with R 3.1.3 by Luke Miller July 2015

-The files Rmagneto.c, and Rmagneto.h should be sufficient to compile a Windows dll file Rmagneto.dll for R which will implement a single function to be called from R, 'calibrate'.
+The files `Rmagneto.c` and `Rmagneto.h` should be sufficient to compile a Windows dll file `Rmagneto.dll` for R which will implement a single function to be called from R, `calibrate`.

 // For the calibrate function, from R we will expect to receive pointers to 3 input vectors
 // X, Y, Z, which for now will be double precision floating point values.